P-riyanka-prasad/HackTheSpace/Readme.md

 - [ ] Chatbot
 - [ ] Front end
 - [ ] Back end

+# Features implemented
+- Implemented map API to show nearby Hospital
+- Implemented the Agora API for vedio conferrencing
+- Have Registrating Feature
+- Have Doctor Patient and Hospital (3 different roles)

 # Features included
 - Index page: Add Saftey measures section
 - Dashboard : where all their information will be saved.